SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - locale(String) Locale in which to format the currency.
 Any Java locale language tag can be passed as a parameter.
 The default is the page's locale.Format : ISO639LanguageCodeInLowercase-ISO3166CountryCodeInUppercase
 - currency_code(String) The ISO 4217 code of the currency.
 The default is the portal's default currency
+- use_default decimal digits(String) A boolean input that determines if formatter needs to use default decimal digits of the currency code.
+The default is false.

 ## |fromjson
 Converts JSON string to Object

+## |fromyaml
+Converts a YAML string to an object

 ## |geo_distance
 Calculates the ellipsoidal 2D distance between two points on Earth